 A kanban board is also a savior for each individual team member, as it serves as a tool for organizing all ideas and tasks into a to-do list that doesn’t cross the perimeters of anyone’s capacity.
 By using a kanban board, project managers can get the ball rolling without interruption and facilitate the smooth execution of tasks.

-Depending on how and where a kanban board is implemented, it can be of two types - physical and digital.
+As you've probably already guessed, depending on how and where a kanban board is implemented, it can be of two types - physical and digital.
 Both have their advantages and disadvantages.
 While a physical board can bring numerous benefits to teams that are always on-site, it won’t be an option for managing remote work.
 Digital boards especially took precedence over physical boards when the world was forced to work from home.
 Here's an example of a digital kanban board:

 Kanban boards can be easily mistaken for scrum boards and vice versa.
 However, there’s a striking difference between the two.
 First of all, a scrum board is intended to visualize, prioritize, and track work in sprints, that is, short periods of time.
 Compared to kanban, it has two columns for keeping the product backlog and sprint backlog organized.
 Here’s a scrum board in Forecast, where you can easily discern the difference: